-Module 8: Movement TCE to Wells G and H
+Module 8: Movement of TCE to Wells G and H

 Module goals

-- Understand how trichloroethylene (TCE) and perchloroethylene (PCE) migrate through subsurface materials.
+• Understand how trichloroethylene (TCE) and perchloroethylene (PCE) move through subsurface materials.

-- Review how the experts' illustrated the movement of these contaminants.
+• Review how the experts' described and illustrated the movement of these contaminants.

-- Understand why the assessments of the fate and transport of TCE and PCE are critical to groundwater investigations.
+• Understand why assessment of fate and transport of TCE and PCE are critical to groundwater investigations.

 Overview

-The movement of contaminants through the subsurface is commonly complex and is always difficult to predict.
-Different types of contaminants react differently with soil and geologic materials and travel differently in the subsurface.
-One of the challenges for hydrogeologists is to obtain meaningful chemical data from water samples collected from observation wells and monitoring wells.
+The movement of contaminants through the subsurface is complex and is difficult to predict.
+Different types of contaminants react differently with soils, sediments, and other geologic materials and commonly travel along different flowpaths and at different velocities.
+One of the challenges for hydrogeologists is to obtain meaningful chemical data from water samples collected from observation wells and monitoring wells to use to map the distribution of specific contaminants and to use as targets for any models that may be constructed to predict forward or backward in time.

 How does contamination move from the surface to the subsurface?

 Most contaminants are introduced to the subsurface by percolation through soils.
-The interactions between a soil and a contaminant are important to projecting the "fate and transport" of the contaminant in the groundwater flow system.
-Contaminants that are highly soluble, such as salts (e.g. NaCl) move readily from surface soils to saturated materials below the water table.
+The interactions between a soil and a contaminant are important for assessing the fate and transport of the contaminant in the groundwater flow system.
+Contaminants that are highly soluble, such as salts (e.g. sodium chloride, NaCl) move readily from surface soils to saturated materials below the water table.
 This often occurs during and after rainfall events.
 Those contaminants that are not highly soluble may have considerably longer residence times in the soil zone.
-Some contaminants adsorb readily onto soil particles and some dissolved species precipitate in soils, whereas others may cause minerals in soils to dissolve.
+Some contaminants adsorb readily onto soil particles and slowly dissolve during precipitation events, resulting in dissolve fraction concentrations of contaminants migrating to groundwater.
+This mode of transport is common for trichloroethylene.

 Advective groundwater movement